DUNE/dune-justin/docs/justin_command.man_page.md

     	      Workflows are created in the state "draft" and the command returns the new workflow's ID number.
 Once the workflow is in the running state, justIN will use the MQL expression to find the list of input files from MetaCat.
-If --refind-interval-hours is given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC) for the number of days given by --refind-duration-days (default: 1).

            show-workflows [--workflow-id ID]
     	      Show details of all workflows or optionally of a single